 Demodex are parasitic mites that cause a skin condition called demodicosis.
-These microscopic monsters can live in your dog’s hair follicles and oil glands, and on the surface of her skin.
+These microscopic monsters can live in your dog’s hair follicles and oil glands.

+Demodicosis can be localized or generalized.
 Localized demodicosis infections usually occur early in life, typically in puppies between 3 and 6 months of age.
 This form of of the disease is usually mild and responds well to treatment.
-Many cases resolve spontaneously with little or no treatment.
-Generalized demodicosis, however, can occur in dogs of any age and is usually secondary to an underlying disease that is suppressing the dog’s immune system.
-Unlike the localized version, generalized demodicosis can be difficult to treat and carries a guarded prognosis.
+Many cases resolve spontaneously with little or no treatment, though in some dogs it progresses to the generalized form.
+Generalized demodicosis can also occur in older dogs and is then often secondary to an underlying disease that is suppressing the dog's immune system.
+Generalized demodicosis is more difficult to treat and carries a more guarded prognosis.

 With localized demodicosis, symptoms are usually mild and affect a dog’s face, trunk, or legs.
 You will notice thinning hair, scaly skin, and the skin itself will appear reddish-brown and look very itchy.
 With generalized demodicosis, skin lesions are more widespread and may involve the entire body.
 Your dog may look scruffy and show signs of hair loss as well as discoloration of the skin.
 She may also be lethargic and have a poor appetite.